Parents at ISWA

-Ours is a real community where we learn, play and work together.
+ISWA is a close international community, where we learn, play, and work together.

 The International School of Western Australia offers students an invaluable opportunity to balance the value of meeting people from other cultures with the importance of being able to socialise and learn with peers who understand the unique challenges and opportunities of being part of an international family.